Man Arrested In Alleged Kidnapping Of Worker At Colorado Ranch Owned By Former NYC Mayor Michael Bloomberg

 While she was being held, the alleged victim, described in federal court documents as the ranch’s supervising housekeeper, said Beecher told her he had gone to the Meeker airport in July looking for Bloomberg, according to the Colorado affidavit.
 She also said he referred to Bloomberg’s daughters by name when he asked about their whereabouts.

-Bloomberg has two adult daughters, Emma and Georgina.READ MORE: 10 Hurt In Bronx Apartment Fire, 100 Firefighters Respond
+Bloomberg has two adult daughters, Emma and Georgina.READ MORE: First Alert Weather: Mostly Sunny With Freezing Wind Chills Sunday; Scattered Rain/Snow Showers Monday

 Beecher lives in Craig, Colorado, about 70 miles (113 kilometers) from the Bloomberg ranch, and had worked as a handyman at an apartment complex, according the affidavit.
 He received housing in exchange for his work but was told he was being terminated on Tuesday and would have to leave, it said.

-Note: Editor’s note: This story was first published Feb.
-5. (© Copyright 2022 The Associated Press.
-All Rights Reserved.
-This material may not be published, broadcast, rewritten or redistributed.)